 - Level (%)-Set a target lighting level as appropriate by using the drop-down menu, for example, 50 percent for the Bedroom Dimmer and 20 percent for the Theater Dimmer.
 The green + gives you the ability to add 'paths' to a scene.
 Each row in the path uses single delay/rate/level settings.
 Use the green + to add another step, click the red x to delete a step, or you don't need to have any steps.
 Note: Older lighting devices (prior to OS 2.3.0) only allow 0 or 1 steps. - Apply To-Click this option to allow other lights to use the same scene. - Ignore Scene Ramp/Fade-Check this option to have the light ignore commands to ramp or fade a scene. - Graph-Shows in graphical form (red lines) the settings for each dimmer or switch.
 Dimmers will show ramp rates, delays, and levels as angled, horizontal, or vertical lines. - Graph Scale-Select the time, in seconds, that you want to show the light levels.

-8 Now click Programming-To program a scene, follow the basic steps in "Programming Basics for Control4 Systems."
+Now click Programming-To program a scene, follow the basic steps in "Programming Basics for Control4 Systems."

-Note: In the Programming view, the advanced lighting scene has variables, conditionals, and loops that do not exist in the Lighting Scenes agent.
-This agent also has 'read-only' variables for the length of each scene.
+Note: This agent has 'read-only' variables for the length of each scene.